baichen-du/baichen-du.github.io/index.md

 </style>
 <div style="text-align: justify">

   Hi!
 My name is <b>Baichen Du 杜柏辰</b> [tʷuː4 pai3 ʈʂʰən2].
 I also go by <b>Albert</b> for simplicity.
 I am a visiting undergraduate student at UC Berkeley, also a final (fifth) year undergraduate student at the University of Hong Kong, majoring in <b>Linguistics</b> and Political Science.
 I am interested in <b>experimental phonology and phonetics</b> broadly, and <b>speech perception/production, cues weighting and integration, sound change and variation</b> in specific.
-I am also interested in applying computer vision tools to audiovisual phonetic research.
+I am also interested in applying computer vision tools to audiovisual phonetic research, such as detecting and tracking facial expressions or critical articulatory cues.
 <!--<br>
 <br>
   My UG thesis investigates how acoustic distance in speakers' production repertoire and social attitude affect the perceptual boundary between alveolars and retroflexes in sibilants merges of Mandarin.
 Some other projects I contributed also study phonological learning, bilingualism, or cognitive preference. -->